paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/process_reliability_modelling.md

 Three models are presented to model include wear-out mechanisms and impacts on the reliability of the item.

 * **MODEL 1**: ${term}`RF`$ model and $WO$ model are combined from $t=0$, based on $T = TTF = min(T_{RF}, T_{WO})$
-* **MODEL 2**: ${term}`RF`$ model and $WO$ model are combined beyond $\theta$ , assumed to be the qualification time (laps of time defined in accordance with the technical {term}`REQUIREMENT`s –agreed with the customer- in order to demonstrate the capability of an item to withstand the applied stresses all along the specified lifetime without significant degradations preventing from the mission achievement).
+* **MODEL 2**: ${term}`RF`$ model and $WO$ model are combined beyond $\theta$ , assumed to be the qualification time (laps of time defined in accordance with the technical .term}`requirement <REQUIREMENT>`s –agreed with the customer- in order to demonstrate the capability of an item to withstand the applied stresses all along the specified lifetime without significant degradations preventing from the mission achievement).
 * **MODEL 3**: ${term}`RF`$ distribution and $WO_{PDF}$ are separated @ $\alpha$ ($RF$ before, $WO$ beyond) from $\lambda_{WO}(\alpha)=\lambda_{RF}$
 The three models are presented in {numref}`syst_4_8_1`.
 All three Models can be defined for every Wear-out {term}`PROBABILITY DENSITY FUNCTION`: Normal, log-Normal, Gamma … with adequate properties.